shourabhji/Todo-App/README.md

-# this project isbosed on addig and deleting array to show our tasks
+# This project is based on addig and deleting array to show our tasks.

 # Getting Started with Create React App